New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 What is a dental emergency?

 A dental emergency is any issue involving your teeth and surrounding tissues that requires immediate dental care.
-If you’re experiencing a dental emergency, it’s essential to have it treated by a professional as soon as possible.
+If you’re experiencing a dental emergency, it’s important to have it treated by a professional as soon as possible.

-What to do if you need emergency dental care
+What to do if you need emergency dental care.

 Aflac duck with wings out